dapr/quickstarts/tutorials/workflow/csharp/fundamentals/README.md

 This tutorial covers the fundamentals of authoring Dapr Workflows.
 For more information about the fundamentals of Dapr Workflows, see the [Dapr docs](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-features-concepts/).

+## Inspect the code

+Open the `BasicWorkflow.cs` file in the `tutorials/workflow/csharp/fundamentals/Basic` folder.
+This file contains the definition for the workflow.

+The workflow consists of two activities: `Activity1` and `Activity2`, which are called in sequence.
+You can find the Activity definitions in the `Activities` folder.

 ## Run the tutorial

 1. Use a terminal to navigate to the `tutorials/workflow/csharp/fundamentals` folder.